Maitreyapatel/reliability-checklist/README.md

 ## Workflow

-<b>✅ Want to integrate features?</b><br>
+<b>✅ Want to integrate more features?</b><br>
-Our easy-to-develop infrastructure allows developers to contribute any models, datasets, augmentations, and evaluation metrics seamlessly to the whole workflow.
+Our easy-to-develop infrastructure allows developers to contribute any models, datasets, augmentations, and evaluation metrics seamlessly to the workflow.

 ![workflow](extras/reliability_score_workflow.jpg)